InteraactionGroup/InterAACtionScene/_pages/userGuide.md

 {% include figure image_path="/assets/images/userGuideImagesEN/drawButton.png" alt="Draw button" caption="This button allows you to draw on our images." %}

-Once you have clicked on it, a design panel appears:
+Once you have clicked on it, a drawing panel appears:

 * Three buttons (small, medium and large) to choose the size of the pencil and the eraser.
 * 10 differents colors: White, Black, Brown, Red, Orange, Yellow, Blue, Purple, Pink and Green.